-18 I assume that the fact that many philosophers represent context, a'la Kaplan, with an ordered n-tuple has also contributed to the idea that context cannot provide all the information necessary for identifying the proposition people normally express by uttering various context-sensitive sentences.
+&lt;sup>18 I assume that the fact that many philosophers represent context, à la Kaplan, with an ordered n-tuple has also contributed to the idea that context cannot provide all the information necessary for identifying the proposition people normally express by uttering various context-sensitive sentences.
 As Lewis (1980) has observed a long ago, context-sensitivity in natural languages goes way beyond 'I', 'here' and 'now' and so its sources cannot be captured by a simple list of parameters.

-19 One might concede that if we use a sufficiently generous conception of context, declarative sentences do express propositions relative to context, but insist that they don't express them semantically.
-Thus, the relational truthpredicate 'sentence S is true at context c and index i' would belong not to semantics, but to a broader enterprise - truth-conditional pragmatics; cf. Recanati (2010).
+One might concede that if we use a sufficiently generous conception of context, declarative sentences do express propositions relative to context, but insist that they do not express them semantically.
+Thus, the relational truth-predicate 'sentence S is true at context c and index i' would belong not to semantics, but to a broader enterprise - truth-conditional pragmatics; cf. Recanati (2010).
 While I will continue to call this theory 'semantics' those who prefer to think of it under a different label are welcome to rephrase my argument accordingly.

 I think the standard view in semantics that assumes that sentences express proportions relative to contexts is perfectly reasonable.
-The problem with (1) is not that it is not that it is false, but rather that it is not sufficiently general.
+The problem with (1) is not that it is false, but rather that it is not sufficiently general.
 It defines 'sentence S is true at context c and index i' only if we assume that indices of evaluation comprise nothing beyond a possible world.
 What if we have intensional operators in natural languages that are not modal?
 'Soon' and 'nearby' are possible candidates - if they are operators, this is what their semantic clauses might look like:

-- (2) If σ is a sentence then, Soon σ is true at context c and index $\langle w, t, l \rangle$ if and only if there is a time t' in the near future of t such that σ is true at c and $\langle w, t', l \rangle$ - (3) If σ is a sentence then, Nearby σ is true at context c and index $\langle w, t, l \rangle$ if and only if there is a location l' in the vicinity of l such that σ is true at c and $\langle w, t, l' \rangle$
+- (2) If $\sigma$ is a sentence, then $Soon \sigma$ is true at context c and index $\langle w, t, l \rangle$ if and only if there is a time t' in the near future of t such that $\sigma$ is true at c and $\langle w, t', l \rangle$ . - (3) If $\sigma$ is a sentence, then Nearby $\sigma$ is true at context c and index $\langle w, t, l \rangle$ if and only if there is a location l' in the vicinity of l such that $\sigma$ is true at c and $\langle w, t, l' \rangle$ .